Back to Colorado

 Lost

-Plain English: The amendment changes the overtime threshold for agricultural employees from 60 hours per workweek to 40 hours per workweek, or 12 hours in a single workday, or 12 consecutive hours.
+Plain English: The amendment changes the overtime threshold for agricultural employees from 60 hours per workweek to a combination of 40 hours per workweek, 12 hours per workday, or 12 consecutive hours.

-• Changes the overtime pay requirement from working more than 60 hours in a week to working more than 40 hours in a week, 12 hours in one day, or 12 continuous hours.
+• Changes the overtime pay requirement from working more than 60 hours in one week to working more than 40 hours in one week, or more than 12 hours in a single day, or working for 12 continuous hours.

 S.003